victorjonsson/jQuery-Form-Validator/README.md

 - Now possible to declare attributes not prefixed with data-validation in jsconf module
 - All inputs gets sanitized on page load when using sanitation module
 - Allow dates to omit leading zero using `data-validation-require-leading-zero="false"`
+- Module toggleDisabled now acts on value change, not only mouse click

 #### 2.2.8
 - The plugin is now again possible to install via bower.